- Economic growth measures the change in real GDP (national income adjusted for inflation; ONS call it chained volume

 - Since the recession of 1992 ended, the UK experienced a long period of economic growth – it was the longest period of economic growth on expansion.
 Also, the growth avoided the inflationary booms of the previous decades.
 However, the credit crunch of 2007-08 hit the UK economy hard and caused a steeper drop in real GDP than even the great depression of the 1930s.
 Helped by a loosening of monetary and fiscal policy, the UK experienced a partial recovery in 2010 and 2011.
 But, by Q1 2012, the UK was back in recession.

-- The second double dip recession was caused by a variety of factors including European recession, lower confidence caused by austerity measures, continued weakness of bank lending and falling real incomes.
+- The second double-dip recession was caused by a variety of factors including the European recession, lower confidence caused by austerity measures, continued weakness of bank lending and falling real incomes.

 - Since the start of 2013, the UK economy has experienced positive economic growth – one of the relatively best performances in Europe.
 However, real GDP is still fractionally below its pre-crisis peak of 2007.

 - Faltering recovery?
 The recovery has been stronger in the service sector than manufacturing and industrial output.
 There are fears the UK recovery is still unbalanced – relying on consumer spending, service sector and ultra-loose monetary policy.

 It is worth bearing in mind that sometimes economic growth statistics get revised at a later stage.